davla/prime-services/README.md

 doesn't spawn children to handle incoming messages, but rather executes the processing directly.
-Indeed such processing consists mostly of task-based asynchronous I/O operations, which can be executed directly in the actor system execution context, without the need to wrap them into a child actor.
+Indeed such processing consists mostly of task-based asynchronous I/O operations, which can be executed directly in the actor system execution context, without the need to wrap it into a child actor.
 In order not to overload the gRPC server with requests, a simple client-side capping mechanism on the number of pending requests has been implemented.